Our history

 2017

-Integration into the NatUp group (French agricultural cooperative).
-Eco-technilin merges with the start-up Linéo and opens a factory in Poland to serve Central and Eastern Europe.
+Eco-technilin merges its operations with the startup Linéo to offer a structured range of composite products, and opens a factory in Poland to serve the markets of Eastern and Central Europe.

 2020